 Hydrogen is the most abundant element in the universe, but on earth it rarely occurs naturally in its pure state.
 Instead, hydrogen is usually combined with other elements such as oxygen or carbon.
-According to the United States Department of Energy, hydrogen can be used to store and transport energy, but it is not itself a source of energy.
-Pure hydrogen can be produced using a variety of sources including fossil fuels such as coal and natural gas, or renewable sources such as biomass, wind, solar, geothermal, and water.
+According to the United States Department of Energy (DOE), hydrogen can be used to store and transport energy, but it is not itself a source of energy.
+Pure hydrogen can be produced using a variety of sources including fossil fuels such as coal and natural gas, or renewable sources such as biomass, wind, solar, geothermal and water.
 Currently, about 95 percent of hydrogen in the United States is made from natural gas for use in petroleum processing and fertilizer production.

-In 2003, President Bush dedicated \$1.2 billion over five years to the Hydrogen Fuel Initiative, a USDOE program for hydrogen fuel cell (see fuel cell section below) research and development.
-The USDOE hydrogen programs have primarily focused on research and development for the transportation sector with the goal of massmarket, hydrogen-powered electric vehicles by 2020.
+In 2003, President Bush dedicated \$1.2 billion over five years to the Hydrogen Fuel Initiative, a DOE program for hydrogen fuel cell research and development.
+The DOE hydrogen programs have primarily focused on research and development for the transportation sector with the goal of mass market hydrogen powered vehicles by 2020.
 In 2010, Congress appropriated \$244 million to the DOE Hydrogen Program.